-Because our focus is ministry we ask that you limit phone communication with others to non-ministry times.
-We especially request that cell phones not be used when we are involved in ministry events, except for pictures.
+Because our focus is to minister to the needs of the Dominican people, as well as supporting and ministering to each other as a team, we ask that you limit communication with others to non-ministry times.
+We especially request that cell phones not be used when we are involved in ministry events.